 Wind Harvest International's two most recent patents focus on the physics that result from the placement of Vertical Axis Wind Turbines (VAWTs) in closely spaced arrays.
 Regardless of the size, shape, speed or other attributes of VAWTs, WHI's two placement patents require that any competitor placing its VAWTs close together will need to secure a license from our company.
-We intend to make it easy for competitors to make use of our patents, as we want to stimulate the growth of VAWTs in wind farms around the world.
+The benefits include an expected minimum 20% increase in Annual Energy Production (AEP) for pairs of VAWTs plus, when placed properly around HAWTs, an increase in the wind speeds entering their rotors and in the AEP of both types of turbines.
+We intend to make it compelling for competitors to make use of our patents, as we want to stimulate the growth of VAWTs in wind farms around the world.

 Coupled Vortex Effect